Intimacy Counselling Client Contract

 Frequency of Sessions & Length of Therapy

-We find that there are benefits to making sessions weekly.
-Particularly in the early stages of therapy many people find it hard to maintain the “momentum” of change outside of sessions and hence more frequent sessions help keep things on track.
+There are benefits to making sessions weekly.
+Particularly in the early stages of therapy where many people find it hard to maintain the “momentum” of change outside of sessions, hence more frequent sessions help keep things on track.
 However, how often you come is affected by practical matters such as your ability to make time to, cost, travel etc. Sessions run for 50 minutes.

 Involvement with Other Therapies

 It is important to let us know of any involvement you have with any other health professionals, any other types of therapy, individual or group counselling or personal growth work.
-It is especially important to inform us about any forms of medication you are taking.
-This is to ensure we are not working at cross purposes with any other help you are receiving.
+It is especially important to inform your counsellor about any forms of medication you are taking.
+This is to ensure they are not working at cross purposes with any other help you are receiving.

 Differences Between Therapist and Client